PhysiCell-Tools/python-loader/man/TUTORIAL.md

 from pyMCDS import pyMCDS
 ```

-In autumn 2022 an endeavor was undertaken to pack this pyMCDS.py script into a pip installable python3 library and develop it further, but always in a way, that, if needed, the code still could be run like in the early days.
+In autumn 2022 an endeavor was undertaken to pack this pyMCDS.py script into a pip installable python3 library and develop it further, but always in such a way that, if necessary, the code could still be run like in the early days.

 All this resulted in the PhysiCell data loader (pcdl) library here.

-If you inspect today's pcdl source code, you will see that the pyMCDS.py file still exists, and if you feel so, it is still possible to load PhysiCell output in this ancient way!
+If you inspect today's pcdl source code, you will see that the [pyMCDS.py](https://raw.githubusercontent.com/elmbeech/physicelldataloader/master/pcdl/pyMCDS.py) file still exists.
+And if you feel so, it is still possible to load PhysiCell output the ancient way!

+the pyMCDS class as such evolved into the TimeStep class, which is more powerful although it has heavier library dependencies too.

 ### Loading an MCDS into Python3

-In this section, we will load the pcDataLoder library, and use its pyMCDS class to load the data snapshot 00000012, described above, from [data\_timeseries\_ 2d](https://github.com/elmbeech/physicelldataloader/tree/master/pcdl/data_timeseries_2d) from the 2D timeseries test dataset.
+In this section, we will load the pcdl library and use its TimeStep class to load the data snapshot 00000012, described above, from [data\_timeseries\_ 2d](https://github.com/elmbeech/physicelldataloader/tree/master/pcdl/data_timeseries_2d) from the 2D time series test dataset.

 ```python
 import pathlib  # library to locate the test data